UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

     * HPC staff have recompiled public software modules when necessary.
     * The majority of software modules previously available will remain available, sometimes with version changes.
     * The Open on Demand graphical interface is not yet available for the updated operating system
+    * Only one updated GPU node is currently available, limiting the abillity to test GPU code.

 !!! tip "When to contact HPC support"